GitHub · GH-900

 As an entry-level certification, GH-900 is best viewed as a career foundation rather than a standalone salary driver.
 It serves as a recognized stepping stone toward more advanced GitHub certifications—GitHub Actions, GitHub Advanced Security, and GitHub Administration—which carry greater weight for senior engineering and DevOps roles.
 For professionals transitioning into tech or those in non-coding roles who collaborate on GitHub, the certification provides concrete evidence of platform proficiency that differentiates candidates in competitive hiring processes.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 409 questions.

 Explanation